 - (2) Performance-based stock options that will become eligible to vest (a) in part dependent on the Named Executive Officer's continued service over a four-year time-based vesting schedule, with the Named Executive Officer vesting in 25% of the performance-based options on each of the first four anniversaries of the date of grant and (b) in part dependent on a comparison over the four-year performance period ending October 31 of the fourth year after the date of grant of our TSR to the TSR of the companies included in the S&P MidCap 400 Index.
 The number of options that will ultimately become vested and exercisable at the end of the four year vesting schedule will range from 0% to 175% of the target number of options based on the Company's relative TSR ranking for the four-year performance period ending October 31 of the fourth year after the date of grant.
-The performance-based stock options must be vested under both the time-based vesting schedule and the performance-based vesting conditions in order to become exercisable by the Named Executive Officer.
-The performance-based stock options are reflected in the table above at "target" performance levels. - (3) Restricted stock unit awards vest in four equal annual installments over the course of four years measured from the grant date. - (4) Computed by multiplying the closing price of our common stock on March 31, 2020 (\$35.92 per share) by the number of shares subject to such stock award.
+The performance-based stock options must be vested under both the time-based vesting schedule and the performance-based vesting conditions to become exercisable by the Named Executive Officer.
+The performance-based stock options granted prior to fiscal year 2021 and for fiscal year 2022 are reflected in the table above at "target" performance levels.
+The performance-based stock options granted during fiscal year 2021 are reflected in the table above at "maximum" performance levels, since our performance relative to the applicable performance metric was projected to be above target as of the end of fiscal year 2022. - (3) Restricted stock unit awards vest in four equal annual installments over the course of four years measured from the grant date. - (4) Computed by multiplying the closing price of our common stock on March 31, 2022 (\$48.80 per share) by the number of shares subject to such stock award. - 50 Viasat:

-Option Exercises and Stock Vested in Fiscal Year 2020
+Option Exercises and Stock Vested in Fiscal Year 2022

-The following table provides information concerning exercises of stock options by and stock awards vested for each of the Named Executive Officers during fiscal year 2020:
+The following table provides information concerning exercises of stock options by and stock awards vested for each of the Named Executive Officers during fiscal year 2022:

-Option Av vards Stock Awards Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1) Mark Dankberg 100,000 2,978,800 45,417 3,337,991 Richard Baldridge 55,000 1,539,010 32,916 2,423,534 Shawn Duffy 17,500 496,478 10,208 749,267 Kevin Harkenrider 17,500 365,435 8,667(2) 635,233(2 Ken Peterman 47,625 618,747 9,292 681,483
+Option Awa Stock Awards

+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#)

+Richard Baldridge 48,620 2,423,176

+Mark Dankberg 58,612 2,932,076

+Shawn Duffy 16,103 801,434

+Kevin Harkenrider (2) 22,500 6,323 12,938 644,469

+Mark Miller 13,218 656,134

-- (1) With respect to stock option exercises, the value realized equals the difference between the market price of our common stock at exercise and the option exercise price, multiplied by the number of shares for which the option was exercised.
-With respect to stock awards, the value realized equals the closing price of our common stock on the date of vesting multiplied by the number of shares subject to the award vesting on such date. - (2) Mr. Harkenrider deferred 8,667 shares of his restricted stock unit awards that vested in fiscal year 2020.
-All restricted stock units noted in the table above for Mr. Harkenrider vested during fiscal year 2020, but the underlying shares for the deferred restricted stock unit awards had not yet been delivered to or acquired by the executive as of the end of fiscal year 2020.
+(1) With respect to stock option exercises, the value realized equals the difference between the market price of our common stock at exercise and the option exercise price, multiplied by the number of shares for which the option was exercised.
+With respect to stock awards, the value realized equals the closing price of our common stock on the date of vesting multiplied by the number of shares subject to the award vesting on such date.